-Rendering efficient storage and security for all data is very important for cloud.
-With the rapidly increasing amounts of data produced worldwide, networked and multi-user storage systems are becoming very popular.
+Rendering efficient storage and security for data is very important for cloud.
+With the rapidly increasing data produced worldwide, networked and multi-user storage systems are becoming very popular.
 However, concerns over data security still prevent many users from migrating data to remote storage.

 Data deduplication refers to a technique for eliminating redundant data in a data set.
 In the process of deduplication, extra copies of the same data are deleted, leaving only one copy to be stored.
 Data is analysed to identify duplicate byte patterns to ensure the single instance is indeed the single file.
 Then, duplicates are replaced with a reference that points to the stored chunk.